 The most important thing to remember about baths is to never leave your baby unattended.
 Babies can slide down and quickly become submerged in even a few inches of water.
 Using a baby bath seat is no assurance that your baby will be safe in the bathtub.
 Many seats can easily tip over.
 If you need to leave the room, wrap your baby in a towel and take them with you.

-Here are tips for giving your baby a tub bath:
+Here are some tips for giving your baby a tub bath:

 - Fill the tub with 2 to 3 inches of water.
 The bath should be warm but not hot.
-To be sure the water is the right temperature, test it first with your elbow.
-Make sure your water heater is set to no more than 120 degrees Fahrenheit so that you can't accidentally scald your baby.
+To ensure the water is at the right temperature, test it first with your elbow.

 - Soap the washcloth (use a gentle, no-tears baby soap or wash) and clean your baby's body from top to bottom and front to back.
 Make sure you clean inside all of the little folds.
 Wash the diaper area last.